 The pain is a crystal clear signal that you’re doing something wrong!
-If you continue to run the same way, then you’ll eventually end up like me a month ago when I couldn’t even walk normally.
+If you continue to run the same way, then you’ll eventually end up like me when I couldn’t even walk normally.

 Guess what, the same is true when advertising.
 Except you’re not going to feel physical pain (unless you punch a wall), you’re going to feel financial pain.
 Hey, I hate losing money as much as you, but there’s really no substitute when it comes to motivation than watching a few dollars exit your bank account.
 Again, that’s a clear signal you’re doing something wrong!

-With AdWords, financial pain means you need to closely analyze your entire sales path, revisit your budget, and start testing to find a way to get profitable.
+With Google Ads, financial pain means you need to closely analyze your entire sales path, revisit your budget, and start testing to find a way to get profitable.
 You’ll notice I didn’t say that pain means you stop.
 That brings us to lesson number two…

 There have been countless studies that prove rest and immobilization does not encourage recovery after an injury.
 In fact, it’s quite the opposite.
 If you completely stop working out, then your injury will linger and you may never fully heal.

 When I was struggling to walk, I started a fairly intense physical therapy program that included strength training and even light running.
-My body reacted by rebuilding the injured area, and now I’m back on my marathon training program.
+My body reacted by rebuilding the injured area, and I was able to get back on my marathon training program.

 The lesson here is simple.
-Problems in AdWords campaigns are about as common as running injuries.
+Problems in Google Ads campaigns are about as common as running injuries.
 Eventually, you’re going to experience some pain.
 When that happens, remember that the fastest road to recovery is NOT to turn the campaign off completely.

 Sure, you will likely need to pause for a few days to analyze the situation and lay out a new plan of attack.
 Then, once you have your rehab program, you should turn your ads back on and get your campaign on the road to recovery!